viictorjs/Refrapy/README.md

 # Geosis
 Geosis is an under development Python 3 application with a graphic interface for seismic refraction data processing tested on Windows and Linux.
-Current content:
+It is based on 3 modules: Sispick, Sisref and Sisconv.

+- Sispick:
  - Visualize seismic sections (supported: seg2 and segy);
  - Processing: normalize, energy gain, clip amplitudes superposition, shade amplitudes and filters (low pass/high pass);
  - Editing: first-break picking with real time travel-time curve observation and aparent velocity observation.

+- Sisref:
+  - Apply the time-term inversion method; -*under development*-

+- Sisconv:
+  - Convert SEG2 files to SEGY.

 Running the program on Windows: